PFTL/pftl_pelican/content/blog/18_mutable_tuples.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: mutable-or-immutable-tuples
 date: '2018-08-24'
 description: 'Understanding how tuples, which are immutable, may seem to change.'
-header: '{attach}michal-pechardo-502908-unsplash.jpg'
+image: '/images/michal-pechardo-502908-unsplash_linkedin.width-800.jpg'
 subtitle: 'Understanding how tuples, which are immutable, may seem to change.'
-tags: 'Data, Types, Mutable, Immutable, Tuples'
+tags: [Data, Types, Mutable, Immutable, Tuples]
 title: Mutable or Immutable Tuples
 ---

 Broadly speaking, Python variables belong to one of two types:
 **mutable** and **immutable**.
-We have discussed this yesterday, in the [Introduction To Mutable and Immutable Data Types](%7Bfilename%7D17_mutable_and_immutable.rst).
+We have discussed this yesterday, in the [Introduction To Mutable and Immutable Data Types]({filename}17_mutable_and_immutable.rst.md).
 The first one refers to those elements that can be changed without the need of creating a new one, while the latter refers to those that cannot be changed after instantiation.
 A paradigmatic example of immutable objects is tuples.